|Donate to A Place of Peace||In Memoriam: Animals Who Have Passed|

 We are Willow’s third home.
 She is deaf and has seizure challenges.
 One of the family is always with her.
 She has intensive holistic and conventional treatment.
 She is a total delight and we love her enormously.
 She is definitely a magical dog and well worth every moment of effort!

 Sarah the sheep’s mother died and she needed another.
 She was brought up in the house with goats Samson and Winston, also motherless.
 All the goats were hand raised in the house, drinking goats milk and slippery elm powder.
-She has not yet met the 200 young sheep we now have in our front paddock.
-As she thinks she is a goat, this is not a problem.
+She doesn’t think t the 200 young sheep we now have in our front paddock are her species.
+Sarah thinks she i a goat and hangs out with them.

 Jaffah and Maverick.
 Jaffah had been psychically urging Billie to give her a home and Billie felt an urgency to move them from their Canberra agistment.
 Three days later, the devastating 2003 Canberra fires hit.
 Jaffah and Maverick’s home paddocks were struck by a fireball, and their shocked previous person said the horses would certainly have died, as she was in another part of the city, struggling to save her home with two small children in tow.